angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/03-diplomacy.md

 You will remain the vassal of your Blood Lord until one of these conditions is
 met:

-- You, or your Blood Lord are excommunicated.
+- You, or your Blood Lord are excommunicated
-- Your Blood Lord is eliminated.
+- Your Blood Lord is eliminated
-- Your Blood Lord accepts an Offer to be Blood Lord from another player.
+- Your Blood Lord accepts an Offer to be Blood Lord from another player

 ### Offer to Be Blood Lord